Blog

 Long-term

 In the long term, you will likely need to spend a lot of time strengthening the area around your affected hip.
 This may involve a course of physiotherapy similar to that of your original post-surgery recovery process.
-Exercises such as walking, swimming, and cycling are especially effective as they’re non-weight bearing while increasing your fitness levels.
+Exercises after a hip replacement such as walking, swimming, and cycling are especially effective as they’re non-weight bearing while increasing your fitness levels.

 Signs and symptoms that you need medical attention